Our Passion for Wine Cellars

-During the renovation, David's wife Shirley was kind enough to prepare lunch for me and my crew.
-David would open an appropriate bottle to accompany the food.
-He would often give me sample bottles to appreciate later at home and the next day would ask me my opinions of these wines.
+During that renovation, David's wife at the time, Shirley, was kind enough to prepare lunch for myself and my crew, and David himself would open a bottle of wine to accompany each meal.
+He was even so generous as to give me bottles to take home.
+In the days that followed he would ask my opinions of the wines.

 Wine is so enjoyable because of its underlying complexity.
 The complexity comes from the many variables in the process.
 It is a process, which starts with the vines, the soil and the climate and ends with storage and how the wine is served.
-For this reason the making of fine wine is an art.
-It is the expression of creativity.
+For this reason, making fine wine is an art.
+It is an expression of human creativity.

-Taking David Lawrason's wine course set me on the path to becoming a discriminating wine collector, avidly pursuing my passion by establishing a diverse reserve of my favourite and most interesting fine wines.
-Like all wine enthusiasts everywhere, I wanted to establish a perfect space to showcase my collection – which is how Kitchen Design Group first became involved in creating ideal wine cellars, wine rooms and other wine storage facilities that are both beautiful and practical ways to maintain your wine.
+Taking David Lawrason's wine course set me on the path to becoming a discriminating wine collector avidly pursuing my passion by establishing a diverse reserve of my favourite and most interesting fine wines.
+Like all wine enthusiasts everywhere, I wanted to establish a perfect space to showcase my collection.
+Following my own passion is how Rosehill Wine Cellars first became involved in creating ideal custom wine cellars, wine rooms and other wine storage facilities that are both beautiful and practical ways to maintain your wine.